ArthurJWH/GLOW/docs/info.md

 <br/>

 ## NC viewer
-It connects with NC viewer website (https://ncviewer.com/) allowing for easy visualization of `.gcode` files
+It connects with NC viewer website (https://ncviewer.com/) allowing for easy visualization of `.gcode` files.